-Kaiten is a Kanban-powered visual management platform that enables users to visualize all their business workflows, identify bottlenecks, and optimize processes.
+Kaiten is a Kanban-powered visual task management platform that enables users to visualize all their business workflows, identify bottlenecks, and optimize processes.
 Its features include task and project management, Scrum and Kanban boards, and more.
 In this article, we cover Kaiten reviews and pricing.
 Ready to get started?
 Sign up for a free account.

 The Kaiten pricing details consist of two paid plans: Standard Cloud ($9/user/month) and Private Cloud ($15/user/month).
 Users who subscribe to annual plans get lower rates.
 The main differences between the plans are the availability of a user’s own domain, single sign-on (SSO) authorization, a dedicated cloud infrastructure, and more.